rsyncOSX/RsyncOSXdocs/content/post/Built.md

 RsyncOSX utilizes Storyboards which is a graphical design of how the UI is compiled.
 All UI components within a view like buttons, tables and other UI components are added and placed within the view by Xcode.
 After design all UI views and components within a view are connected to Swift code.
 This is a manual action performed by the developer.
 If a UI component is not connected the app will crash with an nil pointer exception.

 RsyncUI utilizes SwiftUI for all UI parts.
-All UI parts are views, which programatically are structs (not classes), and they are programatically coded.
-A view, or struct, cannot be changed unless utilizing what is called a mutating function.
+All UI parts are views, which is a value type (struct) vs a reference type (class), and they are programatically coded.
+A view cannot be changed unless utilizing a mutating function.
 In  SwitfUI there are special mutable property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
 There are property wrapper  like `@StateObject` which are of reference type.
 The latter property wrapper is initialized in the view as a class of type Observeable object.
 And there are other property wrappers to use within SwiftUI.

 ## Asynchronous execution